Cavador History/Origin

 Although the Cavador is recognized as a designer breed, many unfortunately end up in shelters.
 If you’re considering welcoming a Cavador into your home, consider reaching out to local rescue groups and shelters.

-Cavadors are incredibly loving and social dogs, making them a perfect addition to any family.
+Cavadors are one of the dog breeds that is incredibly loving and social, making them a perfect addition to any family.
 They thrive on companionship, enjoy being around children, and love joining in on family activities, whether it’s running errands or going on trips.
 Their friendly nature ensures they’ll always seek out interaction and affection.

 Cavadors, while loving and social, come with some potential challenges.
 Their high energy levels mean they require regular, vigorous exercise to stay healthy and happy, making them a demanding companion for less active families.